This is a sponsored post written by me on behalf of Puerto Rico, The All-Star Island for IZEA. All opinions are 100% mine.

-Puerto Rico has long been high on my list of places I want to visit.
+Puerto Rico has long been high on my bucket list of places I want to visit.
 It just hasn’t been in the cards yet.
 Recently, my cousin Cynthia attended Saborea Puerto Rico: A Culinary Extravaganza and sent back the most mouth-watering images.

 Puerto Rico has so much to offer as a 5-star tourist destination.
 For sun-worshippers – 270 miles of coastline including Flamenco Beach in Culebra which has been called one of the best beaches in the world.
 The Travel Channel has featured Puerto Rico in it’s Top 10 Beaches.
 If you love adventure, you can learn to kiteboard or explore the 268 acre Río Camuy Cave Park by hiking, caving, even ziplining!
 The old world charm of San Juan, the second oldest city in the New World, will appeal to history buffs who can explore forts and museums.
 The capital city is also called the Metropolis of the Caribbean offering world class shopping, 5-star dining, and a spicy night-life.